fusionfabric/open-api-standard/Collections_and_Pagination.md

 **Finastra API Search and Filter Standards**

 > Support for searching and filtering **SHOULD** be provided using GET
-> and query parameters to allow searches to be bookmarked.
-It is the recommended approach
+> and query parameters to allow searches to be bookmarked - this is the recommended approach

+> when a query parameter is considered as a classified data (personally identifiable information - PII) `POST` **SHOULD** be used instead of `GET` so that the query parameters are contained in the `POST` body rather than the url path

-> RSQL, FIQL syntax **MAY** be used for the GET on the search
+> RSQL, FIQL syntax **MAY** be used for the GET on the search resource
-> resource

-> The choice of technology **MUST** be based on functional requirements.
+> The choice of technology **MUST** be based on functional requirements

 > GraphQL, and OData  **SHOULD NOT** be the default choice for API style

-> if a query parameter is considered as a PII, a POST **SHOULD** be used instead.